yusufhaystra/UnnecessaryKillerProgram/README.md

 ![oto-manuel kapatgosterimi](https://user-images.githubusercontent.com/36541960/65151307-82d72780-da2e-11e9-96be-06730b273b74.PNG)
 > With New Release, You are Protected every time by this program from Unnecessary Programs.
+> In this way, It controls the Unnecessary programs on every time.
+According to your request, it closes immediately the Unnecessary Programs or it waits your order for close the Unnecessary Programs.
+It is that Easy !

 ![Ekran Alıntısı4](https://user-images.githubusercontent.com/36541960/61123184-5f32b680-a4ac-11e9-9284-db55906a1631.PNG)
 > In the "Add Program" section, you can add or remove programs that you find unnecessary either automatically or manually.